 Another group of individuals is somewhat indifferent about work.
 If you fall into this group, you probably don’t love work, and it’s not your burning passion, but it’s tolerable and it pays the bills.
 There are good days and bad days, but the overall trend might be described as neutral and necessary.

-In this situation, your preferred level of financial freedom should be inversely related to your overall disdain for work.
-You should work harder to increase your savings rate and reach financial freedom if you find yourself increasingly unhappy at work, because financial freedom will allow you to change careers or quit the rat race altogether.
+In this situation, your desire to achieve financial freedom should be inversely related to your disdain for work.
+If you find yourself increasingly unhappy at work, you should work harder to increase your saving rate because financial freedom will allow you to change careers or quit the rat race altogether.

 The point is this, time (not money) is your most valuable asset.
 If your time at work makes you miserable, save enough money to quit and go find a new job.
 Life is too short to be miserable on a daily basis.